 Like it or not, this is the hard reality.

-Sooner or later you'll need to reckon with the neglected parts of your life, be they caring for your health, community involvement – or simply relaxing with friends or loved ones.
+Sooner or later you'll need to reckon with the neglected parts of your life, whether that's caring for your health, being involved with your community – or simply relaxing with friends or loved ones.

 As Edward Stanley so eloquently put it: “Those who think they have not time for bodily exercise will sooner or later have to find time for illness.”